bartuspan/ubik/README.md

 * Also used to generate meta description tag content for SEO.
 * Several user-configurable options including excerpt length, `<!--more-->` tag string, whether shortcodes are processed, etc.
 * Strip opening `<aside>` tags from post contents; this way you can open a post with an aside (e.g. "This post was originally written three years ago...") without it dominating SEO.

-### Meta

-This component is designed to be a lightweight drop-in replacement for most mainstream SEO plugins, most of which I find to be way too bulky and bloated.
-The idea here is to define just what is needed and otherwise work silently in the background without adding any cruft to the admin panel.

-* SEO-friendly title and description generator (based on code in the content and excerpts modules).
-* Supports Facebook/Open Graph, Google+, Twitter, and Pinterest social media meta tags.
-You will need to activate/verify ownership of most of these; check the comments in the source.
-* If a post has a featured image this will always be displayed *first* in the Open Graph image tags.
-* Includes a workaround for the [Facebook and Pinterest article author meta tag conflict](http://synapticism.com/pinterest-and-facebook-open-graph-incompatibility-fix/).
-* Favicon markup using [best practices for 2014](http://synapticism.com/favicon-best-practices-for-2014/).
-Generate favicons with [RealFaviconGenerator](http://realfavicongenerator.net/).
-* **Be sure to fill out the relevant fields in the configuration file to activate and use this module!**

-### Netlabel

-* A bunch of undocumented functions and taxonomies to help categorize netlabel releases.
-Will be spun into its own plugin at some point.

-### Terms

-* A copy of the "uncategorized blog" function from `_s`.
-This version allows you to explicitly declare your blog category-free.
-* A bunch of experimental functions for retrieving only the most popular terms in a taxonomy (under `lib/terms-popular.php`).
-* Test whether the blog has more than one category (via _s).